apostrophecms/mechanic/README.md

 ## Purpose

 [nginx](http://nginx.org) is a popular reverse proxy server among node developers.
-It's common to set up one or more node apps listening on high-numbered ports and use nginx virtual hosting and reverse proxy features to pass traffic to node. nginx can also serve static files better than node can, and it has battle-testd round-robin load balancing features.
+It's common to set up one or more node apps listening on high-numbered ports and use nginx virtual hosting and reverse proxy features to pass traffic to node. nginx can also serve static files better than node can, and it has battle-tested round-robin load balancing features.

 We've boiled down our favorite configuration recipes for nginx to a simple utility that takes care of spinning up and shutting down proxies for new node sites on a server.
 It can also handle load balancing, canonical redirects, direct delivery of static files and https configuration.
 It takes the place of manually editing nginx configuration files.